bestplay/Notes/resume.md

     Then send the image file to a printer via my print.exe tool.

     print.exe also provide scanning printers. also it is able to choose a printer to print.
+  - Be able to **set proxy for users** in different env.

+    In my Node-Webkit Client, there is two parts of code, **Nodejs** code and Font-End code run in browser both need to set proxy in different ways.

+    Users can set proxy once and it will work both.

 #### Android development